we-are-futureproof/checkfirst-headless-scheduler/README.md

 ### For Immediate Use
 1. Use `pnpm fast` for reliable CSV imports
-2. Use `pnpm check-history` for import verification
-3. Manual validation of UI data until app updates
+2. Manual validation of imported data until app updates

 ### For Long-term Success
 1. **Review**: `AUTOMATION.md`